-We filed an Annual Report on Form 10-K for the year ended December 31, 2000 with the SEC.
-A copy of our Annual Report for the fiscal year ended December 31, 2000 has been mailed concurrently with this proxy statement to all stockholders entitled to notice of and to vote at the Annual Meeting.
-The Annual Report is not incorporated into this proxy statement and is not considered proxy solicitation material.
+We filed an Annual Report on Form 10-K for the year ended December 31, 2001 with the SEC.
+A copy of our Annual Report on Form 10-K and our Annual Report to Stockholders has been included with this Proxy Statement to all stockholders entitled to notice of and to vote at the Annual Meeting.
+Neither the Annual Report on Form 10-K nor our Annual Report to Stockholders is incorporated into this Proxy Statement and are not considered proxy solicitation material.